Mosby's Nursing Drug Cards - Elsevier E-Book on VitalSource, 24th Edition

 Elsevier eBook on VitalSource

-Get a head-start to becoming a pharmacology expert!
+Give your nursing students a head-start to becoming pharmacology experts!
 Mosby's Nursing Drug Cards, 24th Edition is the ideal, pocket-sized drug information reference with over 400 sturdy cards containing guidelines for 700+ generic and 600 brand-name drugs.
 Each card lists the most up-to-date nursing information, including descriptions, use(s), mechanism(s), pharmacokinetics, side/adverse effects, contraindications/precautions, interactions, dosing, and nursing management priorities.
-Best of all, these pre-made drug cards come ready-to-go for use in the classroom or during clinicals!
+Best of all, these pre-made drug cards come ready to go for use in the classroom or during clinicals!

 - Tall Man lettering of over 700 generic and 600 brand-name drugs provides one-stop access to the information most needed for clinical practice.